 At the same time, we want to create a company that’s a rewarding place to work, where we provide meaningful projects – software development as an ongoing source of solutions.

 Why work with us – how are we different (better)?

-What makes our software unique is that we offer secure data distribution and file synchronization/replication and data backup/archiving that works on most hardware and most operation systems.
-In addition, we deliver a level of security that mitigates risk in multiple categories (i.e., client privacy, data loss, managing increasing amounts of data).
+What makes our software unique is that we offer secure data distribution and file synchronization/replication and data backup/archiving that works on most hardware and most operating systems.
+Besides, we deliver a level of security that mitigates risk in multiple categories (i.e., client privacy, data loss, managing increasing amounts of data).

-Our software solution automatically delivers secure data to where it is needed, when it is needed.
+Our software solution automatically delivers secure data to where it is needed when it is required.

 Contact us; we’re easy to work with.